This post details on the best ways to hem dress pants.

 When I try to shorten or simply hem an unfinished bottom edge of pants, I am particular about 3 things – 1) I do not like the stitching line which is visible on the outside – the one made by a sewing machine.
 If possible the hem stitches should not be visible at all on the outside.
 This is possible only with a hand stitch

-3) And I like the stitches to make the hem secure and strong, not flimsy and easily shattered apart.
+3) And I like the stitches to be secure and strong, not flimsy and easily shattered apart.
 The stitching that I would be doing in this post meets all these criteria.

 Mark the exact length on your new pants and the hem allowance.
 The hem allowance is to be folded to the back and stitched on.